python-microservices/pyms/docs/services.md

 			myvalue: 5
 ```

-* Your service will be setted inside `ms` object in `flask.current_app` objetct. for example, with the last config,
+* Your service will be instanced inside the `ms` object in `flask.current_app` object.
+For example, with the last config,
-you can print the next code:
+you could print the folowing code:

 ```python
 from flask import jsonify, current_app